-What's two miles long, a three-minute ferry ride away, free and loads of fun?
+What’s 2 miles long, a three-minute ferry ride away, free and loads of fun?
 Jetty Island!

-A quick jaunt from Everett, Jetty Island offers an expanse of tidelands and saltwater marshes to explore, and free programs throughout the week to help kids understand more about the natural wonders of the area.
+A quick jaunt from Everett, Jetty Island offers unspoiled beaches, an expanse of tidelands and saltwater marshes to explore.

 My kids enjoy the vastness of the beach, with plenty of space to run around and build mega sand castles.
 They love poking around in the clam and shrimp holes on the flat, trying to catch up to the little critters that flee their probing fingers.